-Despite the larger size of our residency, there is a genuine sense of community and support.
-There are several Institute sponsored events throughout the year, as well as staff who open their homes for gatherings.
-Although the time demands of residency are not to be underestimated, our residents frequently socialize outside of work, spend time with their families, and are able to maintain balance in their life during training.
-For those of you unfamiliar with Cleveland, the city has a lot to offer.
-Affordability is universal, the restaurant scene features Top Chef Winners, there are a variety of music and ethnic festivals, six professional sports teams, and many breweries, including the nationally recognized Great Lakes Brewery.
-For outdoor enthusiasts, there are hiking and biking trails in Metro parks located throughout the city, a large fishing and hunting community, nearby camping and lakefront beaches.
+Within our program there is a genuine sense of community and support.
+There are several institute sponsored events throughout the year as well as staff who open their homes for gatherings.
+For those of you unfamiliar with Cleveland, the city offers a lot.
+Affordability is universal; the restaurant scene features Top Chef Winners, a variety of music and ethnic festivals, many professional sports teams, and countless breweries including the nationally known Great Lakes Brewery.
+For outdoor enthusiasts, Cleveland offers many hiking and biking trails within the Metro-Parks, a large fishing and hunting community, nearby camping, and lakefront beaches.
 In addition, Cleveland has an internationally recognized theater district, symphony orchestra, and art museum.

-Whether your career goals include research in academics, private practice, or further fellowship training, our residency program is designed to provide you with a strong foundation to succeed and excel as an anesthesiologist.
+Whether your career goals include academic medicine, private practice, or fellowship training, our residency program is designed to provide you with a strong foundation to succeed and excel as an anesthesiologist.